MattPinder/MastersProject/README.md

 16S analysis of all Tepidicaulis vs. Parvi shows clear separation (i.e. the Tepidicaulis form their own group apart from Parvi+'Alpha'), but given the lack of additional information, it is hard to justify proposing a new genus, and therefore a new species.
-* Name should be Rhodobiaceae sp. strain SMS8?
+* Name should be Rhodobiaceae bacterium strain SMS8?
   * Or 'Uncultured Rhodobiaceae bacterium clone SMS8'?
   * Follows on from A. heliothermus SMS3 and A. algicola SMS7